Technicbeat: Gameplay

 Each marker that appears on the stage corresponds to a note or set of notes in the player's selected song.
 If the player successfully activates a marker, it will play its corresponding note(s) and then disappear.
-If the player does not activate a marker before the marker's inner circle has expanded past its outer edge, the player is considered to have "missed" the marker, and the marker will disappear.
+If the player does not activate a marker before the marker's inner circle has expanded past its outer edge, they are considered to have "missed" the marker, and the marker will disappear.

 Every time a player activates a marker, they receive a ranking depending on how well they timed their activation.
 The ranks in order from best to worst are: perfect, great, good, and bad.
 A bad ranking is also given when a player misses a marker.

-Similar to the groove gauge in Beatmania, Technic Beat has a “tension indicator” to notify a player of how well he or she is performing.
-This indicator fills when a player activates a marker and empties when the player misses a marker.
-In order to “pass” a song, the player must fill their tension indicator past a certain point, known as the “clear line”.
-If the player's tension indicator is not filled past the clear line at the end of the song, the player will get a game over.
+Similar to the groove gauge in Beatmania, Technic Beat has a "tension indicator" to notify a player of how well they are performing.
+This indicator fills when a player activates a marker and empties when they miss a marker.
+In order to "pass" a song, the player must fill their tension indicator past a certain point, known as the "clear line".
+If the player's tension indicator is not filled past the clear line at the end of the song, they will get a game over.

-In addition to normal activation, markers can also be activated by using “chains”.
-If two markers overlap, and one of them is successfully activated, the second marker will become “reserved”.
+In addition to normal activation, markers can also be activated by using "chains".
+If two markers overlap, and one of them is successfully activated, the second marker will become "reserved".
 Reserved markers play automatically, without any player action.
 A reserved marker will also reserve any markers touching it.
 Thus, by activating one of several overlapped markers, players can form a chain of reserved markers.
-A player can also create a “chord” by activating two or more non-touching markers at the same time.
+A player can also create a "chord" by activating two or more non-touching markers at the same time.

-At the end of each song, players are rewarded with points based on their accuracy, their timing, and the number of chains and chords formed.
+At the end of each song, the player is rewarded with points based on their accuracy, their timing, and the number of chains and chords formed.